lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 Augmented Wave methods, originally developed by Slater, partitions space into spheres enclosing around each atom.
-Basis functions used to solve Schrodinger's equation consist of a family of smooth envelope functions which are "augmented" with partial waves inside each sphere.
+Basis functions used to solve Schrodinger's equation consist of a family of smooth envelope functions which are "augmented" with solutions of Schrodinger equation (aka _partial waves_) inside each sphere.
+The reason for augmentation is to enable basis functions to vary rapidly near nuclei where they must be orthogonalized to core states.

+Solutions of the Schrodinger equations are then piecewise: the envelope functions must be joined differentiably onto the partial waves.
+Matching conditions set up secular matrix, so solution of the Schrodinger equation in the crystal for a given potential reduces to an eigenvalue problem.

 The choice of envelope function defines the method (Linear Muffin Tin Orbitals, Linear Augmented Plane Waves, Jigsaw Puzzle Orbitals); while partial waves are obtained by integrating the Schrodinger equation numerical on a radial mesh inside the augmentation sphere.
-The reason for augmentation is to enable basis functions to vary rapidly near nuclei where they must be orthogonalized to core states.

-Augmented-wave methods consist of an "atomic" part that solves for the partial waves on a numerical mesh inside augmentation spheres and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics) and a ``band'' part, that diagonalizes the secular matrix of the hamiltonian made by the augmented envelope functions.
+Augmented-wave methods consist of an "atomic" part that finds the "partial waves" on a numerical radial mesh inside each augmentation sphere and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics); and a ``band'' part, that diagonalizes the secular matrix made by joining the partial waves to the envelopes.

+#### _Linear Methods in Band Theory_

+Nearly all modern electronic structure methods make use of the _linear_ approximation pioneered by O.K.
+Andersen, where partial waves are replaced by a wave at some "linearization energy" and its energy derivative.
+This is explained in detail in Richard Martin's book, _Electronic Structure_.

+<div onclick="elm = document.getElementById('linear'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click
+here for a description of the linear approximation.</div>
+{::nomarkdown}<div style="display:none;padding:0px;" id="input">{:/}

+The linear approximation rests on the fact that a partial wave $$\phi_l(\varepsilon,r)$$ for an atom centered at the origin varies slowly with &epsilon;.

+{::nomarkdown}</div>{:/}

 _____________________________________________________________